 Post-Retirement Cost-of-Living Adjustments:

-An annual increase equal to 100% of the June CPI change each year with a cap of 3%.
+An annual increase equal to 100% of the June CPI change each year (with a cap of 3%) applied to the member's current benefit.
 The first increase is granted after 36 months of retirement.

 Member Contributions: